stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 eligible to be included in the producer set for term _N_.
-The total number of producers in a set needs to be limited to prevent coinbase payouts from including too many accounts, as this could slow down event processing and even open a new DoS vector.
-This cap will also prevent the block-signing process from becoming too expensive.
+The total number of producers in a set needs to be limited to prevent coinbase payouts from including too many accounts, as this could slow down event processing and even open a DoS vector.
+This cap will also prevent the block-signing process from becoming too CPU- and bandwidth-intensive.
 To this end, the total amount of BTC spent in the outputs described in "Producer Set Enrollments" is used to select the producer set.
 Would-be producers are ranked by these BTC expenditures, and the top 100 will be selected for the producer set.